athletestudio/engineering-assignment-frontend/README.md

 Follow these guidelines:

-1. Create a project locally with either static html, css, js files or use the javascript framework of your choice.
+1. Create a project locally with either:
+  - static html, css and js
+  - or the javascript framework of your choice (i.e. React, Vue)

-2. Format the athlete data as json so it can be injested to generate html content.
+2. Use the provided `athlete.json` file, containing the 16 athletes' data to populate each card.

-3. Use either Sass or Less as css pre-processor.
-Create Mixins for the button and input styles.
-4. You can use an external css library (example Tailwind) but only for grid and spacing.
+3. Use either SASS or LESS as your css pre-processor.
+You can use an external css library (for example, Tailwind) but only for grid and spacing.

+4. Create Mixins for the `<button>` and `<input>` styles.

-5. Add functionality to the "Sort By" input so the cards can be sorted by Oldest and Newest.
+5. Add sorting functionality to the "Sort By" input so the cards can be sorted by Oldest and Newest.
+Use the `drop_date` field to order the JSON by date.

 6. Only show the first 12 athlete cards by default.
 Display the remaining 4 when the "Load More Athletes" button is clicked.

-7. Make the UI mobile responsie by collapsing into rows of 2 on mobile screens.
+7. Make the UI responsive on mobile screens (< 400px wide) by collapsing into rows of 2 at the mobile breakpoint.

 ### Closing